MapleWorld/iChat/WorkInProgress.md

 Users can view a list of favourite topics and view threads from them This product will organize discussion threads into categories.
 The categories are broad, and are not configurable by users.
 Threads may be posted in a single category, and may be tagged with topic attributes.
 These topic tags can be used to filter posts within a category.
 Users can create accounts, and post new threads within a category; while posting the thread, the user may choose one or several topics to tag the thread with.
 The user can choose from exisitng topics, or create new tags at the time of posting.
 Users can save lists of topics that they are interested in, and view posts from within those topic areas.

+Release & Iteration Planning
+User stories that we are planning to implement for our first release:
+    * As a Consumer, I would like to create an account and log in.
+    * As a Consumer, I would like to browse all topics within a broad category.
+    * As a Producer, I would like to create threads and have them associated with topics of my choosing.
+    * As a Producer, I would like to create new topics if necessary to match the content of my threads.

+The User Stories  that we are planning to implement in the first iteration are:
+    * As a Consumer, I would like to create an account and log in.
+    * As a Producer, I would like to create threads and have them associated with topics of my choosing.

+3 User Stories that we decided to exclude from our first release:
+    * Social One component
+    * Administrator component
+    * As a Consumer, I would like to save my preferences about topics that I like, and have them available when I log in.
+        ** All these components and user stories would requires additional tables in the database, and logic to maintain the features.
+Furthermore, these features would go beyond the features required for the MVP.

 Server component - The server will provide data via HTTP to the android client.
 It will also accept updates.